witnet/documentation/smart-contracts/witnet-randomness-oracle/generating-randomness-in-your-smart-contracts.md

 ```

 {% hint style="info" %}
-Take into account that this example implements an asynchronous workflow — calling `fulfillRandomness()` right after `getRandomNumber()` will most likely cause the transaction to revert.
+Take into account that this example implements an asynchronous workflow — calling `fetchRandomNumber()` right after `requestRandomNumber()` will most likely cause the transaction to revert.
 Please allow 5-10 minutes for the randomization request to complete.
 {% endhint %}

 ### Example 2: Roll a die!